kpagan/clash-api/clash-client/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.3.

+## Launching the UI

+Run `npm start` and the UI will be compiled and launched in the default browser.

+## Creating the Markdown

+This markdown was edited using online service http://euangoddard.github.io/clipboard2markdown/

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to `http://localhost:4400/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding